 In addition to the Saskatchewan Ministry of Agriculture, other agencies may have requirements of livestock producers.

-Saskatchewan Water Security Agency regulates water use, the diversion of surface water and domestic waste lagoons.
+The Saskatchewan Water Security Agency regulates ground and surface water use, ground water investigation, drainage (including the diversion of surface water), aquatic habitat protection and domestic waste lagoons.

 Rural municipalities (RMs) generally have discretionary use approval requirements for intensive livestock developers.
 The RM has sole authority for land use decisions and defining areas where ILOs may be sited.
 Municipal requirements should be determined early in the planning stage.

-Saskatchewan Ministry of Labour Relations and Workplace Safety have occupational health and safety regulations that may apply to livestock operations.
+The Saskatchewan Ministry of Labour Relations and Workplace Safety has occupational health and safety regulations that may apply to your livestock operations.

 Importance of site selection